Jirgalang: Co-regency (1643-1647) and disgrace (1647-1650)

 While Dorgon was staying in Mukden, in November or December 1643 Jirgalang was sent to attack Shanhai Pass, a fortified Ming position that guarded access to the plain around Beijing.
 In January or February 1644, Jirgalang requested that his name be placed after Dorgon's in all official communications.
 On February 17, 1644, Jirgalang, who was a capable military leader but looked uninterested in managing state affairs, willingly yielded control of all official matters to Dorgon.
 He was not present when Qing forces entered Beijing in early June 1644.
 In 1647 he was removed from his post of regent and replaced by Dorgon's brother Dodo.
 Despite his removal, Jirgalang continued to serve as a military leader.
 In March 1648, Dorgon ordered the arrest of Jirgalang on various charges and had Jirgalang degraded from a qinwang (first-rank prince) to a junwang (second-rank prince).
 Later in the same year, however, Jirgalang was sent to southern China to fight troops loyal to the Southern Ming.
 In early 1649, Jirgalang, accompanied by Han Chinese soldiers under Han Chinese banner general Prince Kong Youde loyal to the Qing, ordered a six-day massacre of the inhabitants of the city of Xiangtan in present-day Hunan due to fierce resistance by Li Chixin's army who were former Chuang (Li Zicheng's) partisans.
 Southern Ming loyalist He Tengjiao was also killed at Xiangtan by Kong Youde.
 He returned to Beijing in 1650 after having the capture of He Tengjiao against the forces of the Yongli Emperor, the last ruler of the Southern Ming regime.

+The Southern Ming launched a massive counterattack in Hunan after He Tengjiao's death, erasing most of Kong Youde's gains, with Southern Ming general Hu Yiqing recapturing Quanzhou in Guangxi and Zhao Yinxuan and Hu Yiqing recapturing Wugang and arresting the Qing general Yang Yingyuan at Wugang, and recapturing Xinning, Chengbu and other counties.
+Wang Jincai recaptured Jingzhou, causing Qing general Yan Fengyu and other Qing officers to drown while retreating and Hu Yiqing recaptured Dong'an, lengshuitang and Yongzhou and Cao Zhijian took Hengyang and Ma Jinzhong took Baoqing.